CDC-IITDH/cdc-placement-website-backend-NotificationsApi/README.md

 }
 ```

-This will automatically add the token to the corresponding user and also adds the token to corresponding groups........ based on the role
+* This will automatically add the token to the corresponding user and also adds the token to corresponding topics based on the role

-##  /send/
+##  send/
 request_type:```post```\
 request_format:
 ```
 {
-"token":"<your encoded token here>"
+"token":"<your encoded JWT token here>"
 }
 ```